vambeai/vambe-transcript/README.md

 **Can I change the language of the transcript?**

 Yes.
-Vambe picks up the output of Google Meet captions.
+Vambe Einhard picks up the output of Google Meet captions.
 Google Meet captions supports variety of languages that you can choose from.
 Click the settings icon when captions start showing and change the language.

 <br />
 <br />

 # Privacy policy

-Vambe Chrome extension does not collect any information from users in any manner.
+Vambe Einhard Chrome extension does not collect any information from users in any manner.
 All processing/transcript storage happens within the user's Chrome browser and does not leave the device.
 The transcript may not always be accurate and is only intended to aid in improving productivity.
 It is the responsibility of the user to ensure they comply with any applicable laws/rules.